 \section{Introduction}

-A general philosophy of deformation theory of mathematical structures, as evolved from ideas of Gerstenhaber, Nijenhuis, Richardson, Deligne, Schlessinger, Stasheff, Goldman, Millson etc, is that the deformation theory of any given mathematical object can be described by a certain differential graded (=dg) Lie algebra or more generally a $L_\infty$-algebra associated to the mathematical object (whose underlying complex is called the deformation complex).
+A general philosophy of deformation theory of mathematical structures, as evolved from ideas of Gerstenhaber, Nijenhuis, Richardson, Deligne, Schlessinger, Stasheff, Goldman, Millson etc, is that the deformation theory of any given mathematical object can be described by a certain differential graded (=dg) Lie algebra or more generally an $L_\infty$-algebra associated to the mathematical object (whose underlying complex is called the deformation complex).
 This philosophy has been made into a theorem in characteristic zero by Lurie \cite{Lur} and Pridham \cite{Pri10}, expressed in terms of infinity categories.
-It is an important problem to construct explicitly this dg Lie algebra or $L_\infty$-algebra governing deformation theory of this mathematical object.
+It is an important problem to construct explicitly the dg Lie algebra or $L_\infty$-algebra governing deformation theory of the mathematical object under consideration.

 Another important problem about algebraic structures is to study their homotopy versions, just like $A_\infty$-algebras for usual associative algebras.
-The nicest result would be providing a minimal model of the operad governing an algebraic structure.
+From the perspective of operad theory, specifically, the task is to formulate a cofibrant resolution for the operad of an algebraic structure.
+The most desirable outcome would be providing a minimal model of the operad governing the algebraic structure.
 When this operad is Koszul, there exists a general theory, the so-called Koszul duality for operads \cite{GK94, GJ94}, which defines a homotopy version of this algebraic structure via the cobar construction of the Koszul dual cooperad, which, in this case, is a minimal model.
-However, when the operad is NOT Koszul, essential difficulties arise and few examples of minimal models have been worked out.
-For instance, G\'alvez-Carrillo, Tonks and Vallette \cite{GCTV12} gave a cofibrant resolution of the Batatlin-Vilkovisky operad using inhomogeneous Koszul duality theory.
+However, when an operad is NOT Koszul, essential difficulties arise and few examples of minimal models have been worked out.
+For instance, G\'alvez-Carrillo, Tonks, and Vallette \cite{GCTV12} gave a cofibrant resolution of the Batalin-Vilkovisky operad using inhomogeneous Koszul duality theory.
 However, their cofibrant resolution is not minimal and in another paper of Drummond-Cole and Vallette \cite{DCV13}, the authors succeeded in finding a minimal model which is a deformation retract of the cofibrant resolution found in the previous paper.
 Dotsenko and Khoroshkin \cite{DK13} constructed cofibrant resolutions for shuffle monomial operads by the inclusion-exclusion principle and for operads presented by a Gr\"{o}bner basis \cite{DK10} they suggested a method to find cofibrant resolutions by deforming those of the corresponding monomial operads.